CORP_Event_Digital_StudentDay_011_1920x450

 Abstract: Baja SAE brings unique design challenges of long suspension travel and potential for high impacts.
 NJIT Highlander Racing leverages the Altair Hyperworks suite to rapidly design and iterate upon our vehicle’s double wishbone suspension.
 By viewing changes in wheel alignment and displacement over the full travel of our system, our engineering teams can make vast improvements to design without having to rely solely on physical testing.
 Pair this with the ability to trial multiple damping and bushing characteristics, and we can be confident that Altair allows Highlander Racing to make actionable design decisions to improve our performance and confidence in competition.

 Presenter: Dr.-Ing.
-Claudio Santarelli, Digital Transformation and Higher Education Specialist and Academic BDR, Siemens
+Claudio Santarelli, Digital Transformation and Higher Education Specialist, Siemens

 Abstract: In this presentation, Siemens' support for competition teams as part of the Siemens Academic Program will be showcased.